JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 Before you develop the application, let's make sure that your environment is set up correctly, so you have all the tools for building the application.
 If you are unsure about how to proceed, the links provide access to additional information on the specific topics to install and work with:

 1. Install Python 3.5 or above.
-I use [Python 3.8](https://www.python.org/downloads/release/python-385/) while writing the tutorial
+The article uses [Python 3.8](https://www.python.org/downloads/release/python-385/)
 2. Create and activate a [Virtual Environment](https://realpython.com/python-virtual-environments-a-primer/)
-3. Install [pyinstaller](https://realpython.com/pyinstaller-python/) in the activated environment using [pip](https://realpython.com/what-is-pip/)
+3. Install [PyInstaller](https://realpython.com/pyinstaller-python/) in the activated environment using [pip](https://realpython.com/what-is-pip/)

 After all these steps you're ready to build your application.

 ## Creating the application skeleton

 The application will be called **Todo** and takes the user input in the form of a text command.
 It is not vitally important that you have the same version but as long as you use Python 3 on Windows, this should be enough.
-Open a text editor and start by creating a python file named `todo.py` for your main application functionality with the following content:
+Open a text editor and start by creating a Python file named `todo.py` for your main application functionality with the following content:

 ```python
 """